Peter010103/CUR_Gripper/README.md

   <img src="assets/urdf.png" width="400">
 </p>

 To conform with the URDF format, some components were removed to make the tree 'open-loop' in RViz.
+Dependent joints between the servo arm (link1) and the finger (link3) were added [dependent_joints.yaml](catkin_ws/src/gripperv4/dependent_joints.yaml) instead to mimic the motion of the parallelogram mechanism.

 # RViz Simulation
 <p align="center">